-The science behind the display of results page is in itself heavily immersive.
+The science behind the display of the results page is in itself heavily immersive.
 We shall delve deeper into this in the next series.

 There are multiple problems to address when you solve for shopper intent.
-In order to turn shoppers into buyers, you have to know what they are searching for, why they are searching for it, and how they are searching for it.
+To turn shoppers into buyers, you have to know what they are searching for, why they are searching for it, and how they are searching for it.
 Understanding the how part of it will help you build an intuitive and memorable search experience for shoppers that will increase conversion rates, customer retention, and brand loyalty.